warwick358/GlowbitmarqueeTutorial/marqeu.md

-# marque
+# Marque

-## Step 1 setup
-We will start with setting up the microbit to use the neopixal LED's in the blocks section click the "advanced" then click "extention" in this section you will need to select the neopixal extention.
-This has been done in the tutorial for you.

-## step 2
+## step 1
-Next we will create a variable calles "strip" click the "variable" tab in the blocks then make a variable call it "strip".
+To start we will create a variable called "strip" click the "variable" tab In the blocks then make a variable call it "strip".
 Go to the "neopixal" tab and get the "set strip" block and place it in the "on start" block.

 ```blocks
 let strip = neopixel.create(DigitalPin.P0, 24, NeoPixelMode.RGB)

 ```

-## step 3
+## step 2
-make sure that the pin = "0" this is where we connect the wire on the microbit.
+Make sure that the pin = "0" this is where we connect the wire on the microbit.
 Then change the number of LED's to "13" this is how many lights we have on the GlowBit. alos make sure the LED'd are set as "RGB" this is the tupe of light we have.